Kálmán Kovács (footballer, born 1965)

 Kálmán Kovács (born 11 September 1965) is a retired Hungarian football player.

-He made his debut for the Hungarian national team in 1982, and got 56 caps and 19 goals until 1995.
+He made his debut for the Hungary national team in 1982, and got 56 caps and 19 goals until 1995.
 He was a participant at the 1986 FIFA World Cup in Mexico, where Hungary failed to progress from the group stage.

 Following the end of his active career, he served as technical director at Honvéd and has lately been showing up as co-commentator and expert on several Hungarian TV channels, including during the 2006 World Cup.